rburmeister/floatcss/README.md

-# Webpack 3 Boilerplate for beginners
+# A simple CSS framework
 A basic webpack 3 boilerplate for beginners to start with any JS/ES6 based project.
 <br>
 ## Guide